5 Things to Look For in a Commercial Contract Surety Provider

 Before choosing a surety partner, consider the insurer’s ability to effectively manage a claim.
 At Travelers, we have a dedicated commercial surety business segment that specializes in bonds for non-construction clients.
 Our dedicated Claim professionals are recognized as the best in the industry and work directly with customers through the claim process.

 Often, claims frequency and its financial impact can be mitigated by taking preventive measures before a contract is drafted or signed.
 Agreements can be difficult to interpret in some instances and may contain gaps.
-Travelers has a team of legal professionals capable of assisting its surety customers by providing a second opinion on the intricacies of contract language that may help you insulate your company from future liability.

 5. Ease of Doing Business